 ‘Insight – Historic Buildings Research’ was established in 2002 as a partnership with his wife, Alison.
 Much of the work involves recording and analysis of listed buildings in advance of planning applications.
 Duncan is a member of the Society of Architectural Historians and The Vernacular Architecture Group and is on the Committee of the Woolhope Naturalists’ Field Club of Herefordshire.

 Currently working on a book drawing together the research on Herefordshire timber-framed buildings – due for publication in 2018.

 Publications include A Century of Statues – A History of the Morris Singer Foundry (1984); an essay on Nineteenth Century statue founding techniques for the catalogue of the Alfred Gilbert Exhibition at the Royal Academy (1986); Old Jewellery, (Shire 1989) revised and enlarged edition as Antique Jewellery (Shire 1998 & 2008); and Old Typewriters, (Shire 1993).

 Participants might wish to bring a notepad or paper.

 Fee and refreshments

 £90 per person, to include tuition, teas and coffees.
-Please let the Museum know in advance if you have any special dietary requirements.
+Please let the Museum know in advance if you have any dietary requirements.